hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br>

-The above spectrograms are kind of the "standard" way of providing directivity graphics.
-Most magazines/reviewers provide the response this way.
+The above spectrograms are the standard way of providing directivity graphics by most reviewers.
 Some prefer *not* to normalize the data.
 Some prefer to normalize the data.
 Either way, it's a useful visual to get an idea of the directivity characteristics of a speaker or driver.

-That said, a speaker plays in all angles.
-Horizontally, vertically and every way in between.
-Without thousands of data points and interpolation between them there is no way to visually represent the speaker's sound field at every point in space.
-Though, horizontal and vertical axes measurements are enough to provide a good sense of speaker performance.
 However, these "collapsed" representations of the sound field are not very intuitively viewed.
 At least not to me.
-So, I came up with a different way to view the speaker's horizontal and vertical sound field by providing it across a 360° range in a globe plot.
-What you see below is just that.
+So, I came up with a different way to view the speaker's horizontal and vertical sound field by providing it across a 360° range in a globe plot below.
 I have provided both an absolute SPL version as well as a normalized version of both the horizontal and vertical sound fields.

-Note the legend provided in the top left of each image; this helps you understand which way the speaker would be oriented relative to my provided polar sound field.
+Note the legend provided in the top left of each image which helps you understand speaker oreientation provided in my global plots below.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400_360_Horizontal_Polar.png" alt="360 horz polar" width="120%"/>